 Why It's Done

-A pelvic ultrasound can be used to determine the shape, size, and position of organs in the pelvis, and can detect tumors, cysts, stones in the urinary tract, or extra fluid in the pelvis, and help find the cause of symptoms such as pelvic pain, urinary problems, or abnormal menstrual bleeding in girls.
+A pelvic ultrasound can be used to determine the shape, size, and position of organs in the pelvis, and can detect tumors, cysts, or extra fluid in the pelvis, and help find the cause of symptoms such as pelvic pain, some urinary problems, or abnormal menstrual bleeding in girls.